gagoo331/audio_check/README.md

 after all audio files check script will create json file with track's name and your feeadback

 All you need is run sound check.py

+Script is tested on Windows 11 and Windows 10.
+Windows Media Player are opening all the files without any problem.